You Wish (TV series)

-You Wish is an American fantasy sitcom television series created by Michael Jacobs, that ran from September 26, 1997 to June 19, 1998.
+You Wish is an American fantasy sitcom television series created by Michael Jacobs, that ran from September 26, 1997, to July 24, 1998.
 It started as part of ABC's TGIF programming on Friday nights for the fall of 1997, along with Sabrina, the Teenage Witch, Boy Meets World, and Teen Angel.

 Synopsis

-Just as Sabrina the Teenage Witch was considered a 1990s version of Bewitched, You Wish was a 1990s version of I Dream of Jeannie.
-In this sitcom, a genie lives with a family, instead of a single man.

 In the show's pilot episode (in which the proposed series was still known under a working title of Genie), Gillian Apple (Harley Jane Kozak) and her two children, Mickey Apple (Alex McKenna) and Travis Apple (Nathan Lawrence) visit a rug shop where they meet the owner, Madman Mustafa (John Rhys-Davies).
 There they buy a rug, where they unexpectedly release a genie (John Ales), who has been imprisoned for 2,000 years.
 The genie's name is simply "Genie", although in the first episode Gillian refers to him as "Steve from Canoga Park", an alias he later uses.
 Jerry Van Dyke was introduced to the show in the third episode as Genie's Grandpa Max (thus, Van Dyke was simultaneously appearing on two TGIF series, You Wish and Teen Angel at the same time as different characters).